Papercrete: Standardization and commercial acceptance

 Research tests into papercrete were carried out by Barry Fuller in Arizona and Zach Rabon in Texas.
 Fuller directs government-funded research on papercrete through the Arizona State University Ira A. Fulton School of Engineering.
 He is also head of a subcommittee for the American Society for Testing and Materials, and it is his goal to set standards that will lead to acceptance of the product within the architectural community and commercialization of the product, especially for affordable housing.

 Structural tests have been completed on several papercrete formulas and Fuller claims the compressive strength of papercrete to be in the 140–160 psi range, while others like Kelly Hart claim 260 psi.
 For comparison, the compressive strength of concrete ranges from 15 to 70 MPa depending on the application.
 A more useful measure of papercrete's properties is its stiffness, that is, the extent to which it compresses under load.
 Its stiffness is many times less than that of concrete, but sufficient for the support of roof loads in some low-height buildings.

-Dried, ready-to-use papercrete has a rough surface.
-This increases its surface area and provides a very strong bond from one block to the next.

 Papercrete was also tested for its tensile strength.
 Fuller noted that a papercrete block was the equivalent of hundred of pages of paper - almost like a catalog.
 Papercrete has very good shear strength as a block.
 Lateral load involves sideways force - the wind load on the entire area of an outside wall for example.
 Because papercrete walls are usually a minimum of 12 in thick, and usually pinned with rebar, they may be strong laterally.

 Zach Rabon founded Mason Greenstar in Mason, Texas for the purpose of producing and selling a commercially viable papercrete block.
 His product, Blox Building System, is the only mass-produced commercial papercrete block in the market.
 He has built several residential structures with it.

 The Mason Greenstar block had its genesis in a journey Rabon's father, Kent Rabon, made to Marathon, Texas.
 The elder Rabon made the acquaintance of Clyde T. Curry, the proprietor of Eve's Garden Organic Bed & Breakfast and Ecology Resource Center.

 Curry was an early proponent of papercrete and benefited from the lack of building regulations in the small mountain community of Marathon.
 Curry built four of the rooms at the bed and breakfast either partially or entirely out of papercrete and is in the process of building two more, in addition to a library and reception area, entirely out of papercrete.

-Papercrete's ready moldability provides considerable flexibility in the designed shape of structures.
-Domed ceilings/roofs may be commonly constructed with this material.

 Along with Fuller's work at Arizona State University, Curry's establishment has become a resource center for people interested in papercrete, and workshops are intermittently held there.